ibonnet/majorstudio1/Lab03/03A-Concept&Sketches/README.md

 ## Remittances flow in Nicaragua

-For this project, I will be using <a href="https://docs.google.com/spreadsheets/d/1OwVNWkA1BWKMijR12AdXpSLjrI0v__B-/edit#gid=733572361">World Bank data</a> on remittance flows to Nicaragua, which are a part of the UN's <a href="https://datatopics.worldbank.org/sdgatlas/goal-17-partnerships-for-the-goals/">SDG Goal 17</a>, as well as migration data.
+For this project, I will be using <a href="https://docs.google.com/spreadsheets/d/1OwVNWkA1BWKMijR12AdXpSLjrI0v__B-/edit#gid=733572361">World Bank data</a> on remittance flows to Nicaragua, which are a part of the UN's <a href="https://datatopics.worldbank.org/sdgatlas/goal-17-partnerships-for-the-goals/">SDG Goal 17</a>, as well as migration data from the <a href="https://www.unhcr.org/en-us/data.html">UNHCR</a>.

 ### Visualization